Ways to Give

 You may take up to five years to fund an endowment, and once it is officially established, you or anyone else may continue to add to its principal at any time.
 Moreover, by selecting the title of your endowment, you can forever link your name, or that of a family member, friend, or organization, to scholarly excellence at the University.

 Various types of endowments are listed below, but endowments can cover other purposes that may fall outside of these general categories:

 - Student Scholarships and Graduate Fellowships enable the University to attract and recognize the best undergraduate and graduate students regardless of their financial circumstances.
 Your assistance allows students to concentrate on their coursework while participating more fully in extracurricular programs that will enhance their personal development.
-Gift Level:$25,000 to $1000,000
+Gift Level for Scholarships: $50,000, Gift Level for Fellowships: $100,000

 - Chairs and Professorships are awarded to deans, department chairs, and outstanding faculty.
 These endowments are crucial to the University’s efforts to recruit and retain the best teachers, researchers, and administrators.
 When you read or hear a news story about a UT professor’s groundbreaking research or other achievements, that professor is probably the recipient of endowment support.
-Gift Level:$1MM to $300K
+Gift Level: $250,000 to $5M

 The impact of endowments cannot be overstated.
 They provide long term support to achieve the visions and dreams of our students, faculty and research scientists.
 An endowment of $1MM provides approximately $45K in annual program support.
 We suggest consideration of higher endowment levels to assure that the impact of your philanthropy is effectively felt within the Jackson School.